llvm/llvm-project/clang/docs/LanguageExtensions.rst

 ``__builtin_convertvector`` is used to express generic vector type-conversion operations.
 The input vector and the output vector type must have the same number of elements.
+This builtin can be used within constant expressions.

 **Syntax**: